One-Pan Greek Chicken Thighs with Potatoes

 Tips for Perfect Chicken Thighs

-- If you’re using frozen chicken – Make sure to defrost it safely before starting.
+- If using frozen chicken, defrost them safely before starting.
 Check out this post on how to defrost meat for quick and safe thawing methods.

-- Pat the Chicken Dry – Removing excess moisture helps create golden, crispy skin when searing.
+- Always pat your chicken dry.
+Removing excess moisture helps create golden, crispy skin when searing.

 Have questions about making these Greek chicken thighs?
 Here are some common ones to help you get the best results.
 If you don’t see your question here, leave a comment, and I’ll be happy to help!